 - 30 x -10 = -300 USD profit

 Because we went short, -300 works in our favor, so we actually made a profit of USD 300.

-When making a profit/loss calculation, remember to factor in whether you went long or short, as this will define whether you made a profit or a loss on each particular trade.
+When making a profit/loss calculation, remember to factor in whether you went long or short, as this will define whether you made money on each particular trade or not.

-The next stage of your journey is to understand how to use the information you’ve learned in this post to set your take profit and stop loss orders, two tools that will transform how you plan your trading strategy.
-We’ve put together a handy guide for you to get started with straight away.
+The next stage of your journey is to understand how to use the information you’ve learned in this post to set your take profit and stop loss orders, two tools that will transform how you plan and execute your trading strategies.
+We’ve put together a handy guide for you to get started straight away.
 Take a look!

 Interested in giving forex a try?
-Open an account and trade with Exness for as little as USD 1.
+Open an account and trade with Exness from as little as USD 1.
 Click here to get started.